 France’s Ministry of Culture and Communication released a survey titled, “Le métier de photographe” (The job of photographer).
-The study (il est en français) is based upon a December 2014 questionnaire completed by 3,000 photographers in France.
+The study (il est en français) is based on a December 2014 questionnaire completed by 3,000 photographers in France.

-• The number of people who called themselves a “professional photographer”:
+— The number of people who call themselves a “professional photographer”:

 1995 – 15,400